Malfurion Abilities and Strategy

 After 0.5 seconds, deal 310 (+4% per level) damage in a large area around Malfurion, Silencing enemies making them unable to use Abilities for 3 seconds.

-Although Malfurion is a Support Hero, Twilight Dream deals a surprisingly large amount of area of effect damage.
+Although Malfurion is a Healer, Twilight Dream deals a surprisingly large amount of area of effect damage.
 The Silencing effect, however, is what makes Twilight Dream so dangerous.
 Silencing an entire team for such a long duration is more than debilitating; it is fight-winning, especially when valuable channeled Abilities end up interrupted by it.
 Though hitting multiple enemies can be mechanically easy due to the Ability's enormous area of effect, Malfurion is seldom going to be allowed to freely position himself where it would be optimal.
 This is why Twilight Dream is typically used as a secondary piece of an Ability combo, or as a mean of counter-initiating.

 Below are some of the abilities that can be used to set up Twilight Dream hits: